aroberts1228/ebdbackup/content/blog/church-websites.md

 **Ease of Use** The unofficial industry standard is 2 pages per session on most websites.
 This means that when someone visits your church site, they are rarely looking at more than two different pages every time they click to your site.
 It is important that you capitilize on this as much as you can.

 Display your most important information first.
-When someone visits your site they are looking to answer the Who, What, When, Where and How.
+When someone visits your site they are looking to answer the *Who*, *What*, *When*, *Where* and How.

 *Who* is your church?
 I have visited actual church websites that did not prominetly display the name of their church on the home page.
 Some do not have a domain name or address relevent to the church name.
 When someone visits your site, they should not have to search for the name of your church.